Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 |Transfer speed||1-2 days||1-3 weeks, depending on mail|

-The bank draft ends up being the slowest and gets the smallest amount of money to your recipient in Mexico.
-If you go with the money transfer service, your recipient ends up with MXN 1,682 more than the bank offers.
-If speed is crucial, a cash transfer can typically have your transfer to Mexico in as little as 15 minutes — just make sure there’s a cash pickup location near your recipient before sending.
+The bank draft ends up being the slowest and gets the smallest amount of money to your recipient in Germany.
+If you go with the money transfer service, your recipient ends up with EUR 19.94 more than the bank offers.
+If speed is crucial, a cash transfer can typically have your transfer to Germany in as little as 15 minutes — just make sure there’s a cash pickup location near your recipient before sending.

-Bank drafts are cashed just like any other check, but must be deposited into your bank account.
+Bank drafts are cashed just like any other cheque, but must be deposited into your bank account.
 Cash your bank draft in a variety of ways, including:

 Bank drafts are secure ways to send money.
 But when sending an international transfer, you have to rely on the postal service to deliver the bank draft safely.
 Many things can go wrong along the way, and even when everything goes right, there will still be a significant delay between sending and receiving the bank draft.